Assistant Professor

 Research areas: apparel design, material culture, sustainability, quilt studies

-Research interests: apparel design processes; sustainable design; craft & quiltmaking innovations; design technologies
+Research interests: apparel design processes; sustainable design; craft & quiltmaking innovations; design technologies, AI for design ideation

 Background